einargs/visitNotes/README.md

 We're using pnpm.
 To install it, go (here)[https://pnpm.io/installation#using-npm].

+# Backend
+We're going to use Quart (basically Flask but for asyncio), python-socketio, which has better support for sessions and also works with asyncio.
+To run it, we're using hypercorn.
+As such, just run `hypercorn app:asgi`.
+See hypercorn docs for more.

 # Frontend Outline (Transcript Only)
 This is just an outline of how it'll work with only the transcript.